Speak to a local memory care advisor 24/7: (888) 595-9951

 Just Like Home Resident Care

-Just Like Home Resident Care excels at providing memory care services in Yakima county, Washington.
-It can accommodate a maximum of 13 dementia residents.
-Just Like Home Resident Care offers luxury amenities that include personalized meal plans, emergency pullcords in bedrooms and bathrooms and special dementia and Alzheimer’s programs to increase feelings of comfort to any seniors with dementia who reside in Sunnyside, WA and nearby areas.
-Just Like Home Resident Care is situated at 906 North Ave, 98944 zip code and may allow Medicaid and Medicare to cover some fees associated with its care.
+Just Like Home Resident Care excels at providing dementia care services in Yakima county, Washington.
+It can accommodate no more than 13 seniors.
+Just Like Home Resident Care offers upscale amenities that include controlled access community, 24/7 toileting assistance and mental games to any older adults with dementia who reside in Sunnyside, WA and nearby areas.
+Just Like Home Resident Care is located at 906 North Ave, 98944 zip code and can possibly allow Medicaid and Medicare to cover some costs associated with its care.

 Sun Terrace Retirement & Assisted Living Community

-Sun Terrace Retirement & Assisted Living Community allows dementia and Alzheimer’s patients to get dementia and Alzheimer’s care in Sunnyside, Washington.
+Sun Terrace Retirement & Assisted Living Community enables dementia sufferers to get dementia care in Sunnyside, Washington.
 It can provide accommodations to no more than 96 Yakima county residents at a time.
-It offers amenities like a visiting geriatric nurse practitioner, grooming and dressing help and color-coded rooms to assist with memory and is located at 907 Ida Belle St, in 98944 zip code area inside Yakima county.
-Sun Terrace Retirement & Assisted Living Community is duly licensed in Washington to provide assisted living and memory care, with license number 2061.
+It offers amenities like wandering prevention system, assistance with daily living and physical, occupational and speech therapy and is situated at 907 Ida Belle St, in 98944 zip code area inside Yakima county.
+Sun Terrace Retirement & Assisted Living Community is licensed in Washington to provide memory care, with license # 2061.

 Shepherds Gate